 - Gestational trophoblastic tumours, such as molar pregnancy

 A side effect of the Mirena coil is spotting.
 This is light bleeding that happens at any time of the month, not just during your period.
 Spotting can mask the symptoms of cancer, which is why the manufacturers recommend that you shouldn’t use Mirena if you have or have had womb or cervical cancer.
 The manufacturers also recommend that you do not use the Mirena coil if you have abnormal cervical cells (cervical dysplasia).

 There is no evidence that the Mirena coil causes these cancers.
 In fact, some women have the Mirena coil if they are taking oestrogen only hormone replacement therapy (HRT).
 This is because your womb will thicken if you take oestrogen alone, which can increase your chance of developing womb cancer.

 The Mirena coil has been used to treat womb cancer in certain cases where women are too unwell to have normal recommended treatments.
 Doctors are also looking at using it to treat some very early womb cancers in young women.

 The Mirena coil may affect how your liver works.
 If you have had liver cancer or any type of liver disease, you should not use the Mirena coil.

-If you have leukaemia and have a Mirena coil, any bleeding caused by the coil would be much heavier.
-This is because with leukaemia you may not have enough platelets to help your blood clot normally.
+If you have a blood cancer such as leukaemia and have a Mirena coil, any bleeding caused by the coil would be much heavier.
+This is because you may not have enough platelets to help your blood clot normally.